 If you are using wild cottontails, I highly recommend you brine your rabbits before frying.
 A simple brine of 1/4 cup kosher salt to 4 cups water will do — the rabbit is going to get plenty of seasoning later.
 Submerge your bunny in this brine for up to 12 hours.
 This process keeps them moist.
 Domesticated rabbits don’t really need this, but if you want to brine them, do so for no more than 4 hours.

 As a general rule, 1 domestic rabbit will serve 2 to 3 people, as will a jackrabbit.
 A snowshoe hare will serve two, a cottontail and a squirrel just one.
+You can also do this with chicken (of course), as well as quail.

 Serve your fried rabbit with grits, potato salad, cole slaw or really whatever.
 Oh, and should you have leftovers, they are fantastic cold for lunch the next day